A posteriori error analysis for variable-coefficient multiterm time-fractional subdiffusion equations: Application to the L1 method. Numerical experiments

 \subsection{Numerical results with $\alpha_1<1$}

-We start our numerical experiments with three examples of \eqref{problem} without spatial derivatives, i.e., initial-value problems of the form~\eqref{IVP}.
-A subdiffusion test problem of the form \eqref{problem} will then be considered.
+We start our numerical experiments with three \tcb{initial-value problems of the form~\eqref{IVP} to illustrate orders of convergence, since time discretisation is the main focus of our paper.
+A subdiffusion test problem of the form \eqref{problem} (i.e., containing spatial and temporal derivatives)} will then be considered.

-As well as results computed on our adaptive mesh, some of the figures present results also for the $(M+1)$-point \emph{graded mesh} $t_k := T(k/M)^r$ for $k=0,1,\dots,M$ that is often used in conjunction with the L1 scheme (see \cite{StyL1survey}).
-Here $r\ge 1$ is a user-chosen mesh grading parameter and it is known \cite{KopMC19,SORG17} that when $\ell=1$ the choice $r=(2-\alpha)/\alpha$ yields the optimal mesh grading for the problem~\eqref{problem}; we make an analogous choice of $r$ in our experiments.
+As well as results computed on our adaptive mesh, some of the figures \tcb{compare the adaptive mesh itself with} the $(M+1)$-point \emph{graded mesh} $t_k := T(k/M)^r$ for $k=0,1,\dots,M$ that is often used in conjunction with the L1 scheme (see \cite{StyL1survey}).
+Here $r\ge 1$ is a user-chosen mesh grading parameter and it is known \cite{KopMC19,SORG17} that when $\ell=1$ the choice $r=(2-\alpha)/\alpha$ yields the optimal mesh grading for the problem~\eqref{problem}; we make an analogous choice of $r$ in our experiments. \tcb{We shall see that the adaptive mesh constructed by our algorithm --- without using any information about the exact solution and without any guidance from the user --- is remarkably similar to the optimal graded mesh.
+Of course this holds great promise for the performance of the algorithm in problems where no a priori analysis of the exact solution (and therefore no optimal a priori mesh) is available.}

+\tcb{To begin, we present three initial-value examples to demonstrate that an adaptive approach based on our a posteriori analysis works well in widely-differing regimes.}